 Have you ever tried taking a selfie in the mirror with your camera flash on?
 It doesn’t usually end well.
 The bright light reflects off of the mirror and causes a glare in the camera’s lens.
 The same thing happens with marijuana photography.

-Those little crystals (trichomes) all over your ganja are also reflective.
-If your nug shots are looking a little washed out, try turning off the flash and grabbing a lamp.
+Those little crystals (trichomes) all over your ganja plants are reflective.
+So are most oil based concentrates.
+If your nug shots are looking a little washed out, or your dab pics have giant white spots / streaks; try turning off the flash and grabbing a lamp (or three).

-You don’t need professional studio lighting to take a great picture.
-Lamps are a fantastic alternative.
-Place the lights close to your subject and move them around until you get a result you’re happy with.
+Professional photography studio lighting is great, but isn’t necessary to take a great picture.
+Desk lamps can be a fantastic alternative.
+Place your lights close to your subject and move them around until you get a result you’re happy with.

 PRO TIP: Flip the lampshade around so it creates a cone.
 This allows you to direct the light.
 Use a piece of thin white cloth or paper to cover the end.
-This will diffuse (soften) the light and help reduce glare on reflective surfaces.
+This will diffuse (soften) the light and help reduce glare on reflective surfaces, a trick used by many professional photographers.

 Is your cannabis photography coming out a little blurry?
 Are you holding the subject?
 Try setting your new vape cartridge down on a desk or table.
 If it shakes at all, don’t lean on it!